rajarshi99/rajarshi99.github.io/research/lit_rev.md

 the key steps to be followed are given below.

-1. Create a list of problems by choosing the boundary geometry, condition Poisson' ratio etc and parameterise them.
+1. Create a list of problems by choosing the boundary geometry, boundary condition, Poisson' ratio etc and parameterise them.
 So, each problem can be assigned a set of numbers.